ChloeZzzzz/IT-Project-eportfolio/README.md

 # Folihub
 A online e-portfolio storing and sharing tool.
 Folihub provides template for users to choose, receive user's input text and uploaded images, and makes it an elegant e-portfolio.
-Sharing as URL or download as a PDF options are avaliable.
+You could downloading it as a PDF and freely share with your friends.
 Let's do some e-portfolio today! :-)

 ## Installations
 **Sprint 1**